krkn-chaos/krkn/docs/application_outages.md

 ### Application outages
-Scenario to block the traffic ( Ingress/Egress ) of an application matching the labels for the specified duration of time to understand the behavior of the service/other services which depend it during the downtime.
-This helps with the planning the requirements accordingly be it improving the timeouts or tweaking the alerts etc.
+Scenario to block the traffic ( Ingress/Egress ) of an application matching the labels for the specified duration of time to understand the behavior of the service/other services which depend on it during downtime.
+This helps with planning the requirements accordingly, be it improving the timeouts or tweaking the alerts etc.

 ##### Sample scenario config
 ```